-Supporters who back Michigan Gov. Snyder’s proposal for a Great Lakes Basin partnership have kicked off a new public education campaign to promote awareness of the U.S. Army Corps of Engineers’ Tentatively Selected Plan, which offers a combination of solutions to reduce the risk of invasive carp from entering the Great Lakes at the Brandon Road Lock & Dam in Joliet, Illinois.
+Supporters who back Michigan Gov. Snyder’s proposal for a Great Lakes Basin partnership have kicked off a new public education campaign to promote awareness of the U.S. Army Corps of Engineers’ Tentatively Selected Plan, which offers a combination of solutions to reduce the risk of invasive carp from entering the Great Lakes at the Brandon Road Lock & Dam in Joliet, Ill.

 Who are the partnership members?

 The partnership was founded by Michigan, Ontario, Ohio and Wisconsin, and was recently joined by the City of Chicago.
 The coalition includes recreation, environmental, conservation, business and civic organizations, elected officials, policymakers and thousands of concerned citizens throughout the Great Lakes who support Michigan’s call for a Block Asian Carp regional partnership that aligns with the Army Corps’ recommendation as the most viable option to prevent the invasive species from destroying the Great Lakes.

 With more than 3,000 miles of Great Lakes coastline, 11,000 inland lakes and 36,000 miles of rivers and streams, Michigan faces the greatest risk and has the most at stake if Asian carp infest the Great Lakes Basin.
 The state’s surface water area of the Great Lakes exceeds 40 percent, more than any other jurisdiction.
 Tourism has long been a major sector in Michigan’s economy, with visitors spending more than $20 billion and generating an economic impact of about $37 billion in 2014 alone.

 Beyond Michigan, what additional Great Lakes Basin jurisdictions are at risk from invasive carp?